hajee/hajee.github.io/source/_posts/2014-06-26-pietros-puppet-pizza-place-1.markdown

 tomato_sauce    - Add tomato sauce to the pizza or modify the a ...
 ```

-This showed a list of all components (ingredients) miss Piggy new.
+This showed a list of all components (ingredients) Miss Piggy new.
 In the manual, it stated that Puppet knows these ingredients as types.

 Seeing this list of things Pietro knew about, he started to get enthusiasts.
 Let's start with the crust.
 Again Pietro looked in the manual.
 It stated that in order to get to know a type intimately, you can ask Puppet for information.
 So Pietro typed: